pankaj-54666/languages/java/javas-webclient/app/src/main/java/javas/webclient/Info.md

 () .toEntity :: to convert to responseEntity! (https://howtodoinjava.com/spring-webflux/webclient-get-post-example/)
 (https://reflectoring.io/spring-webclient/)

-() Testign with WebClintTEST WITh specific error code return and code behaviour () with parameters (https://www.baeldung.com/webflux-webclient-parameters)
+() Testing application end-points(ex: Controller implemented via sping-boot) with WebClintTest With specific error code return and code behaviour
+() with parameters (https://www.baeldung.com/webflux-webclient-parameters)

+() Important: spring-webfulx and spring-mvc are two ways to build application and do rest calls. spring-webflux is latest and supports non-blocking call.
+And hence, single thread can process multiple request contrast to SpringMVC where each request is managed by single thread resulting in large memory requirement.